malik0691/Assessment/README.md

 If not then an exception is thrown.
 After that the page navigates back to the Home page*

-**Technology Used :** Java, TestNG, Selenide, Maven **Framework Used:** Page Object Model
+**Technology Used :** Java, TestNG, Selenide, Maven **Design Pattern:** Page Object Model

 **Prerequisites**
 Java 1.8 or above
-Firefox browser
+Chrome browser
 IDE installed

 The tests are run on Chrome by default.
-But i'm running on Firefox
-Make sure Firefox is installed in your machine for execution.
+Make sure Chrome is installed in your machine for execution.

 **Steps to Execute the Tests:**
 Clone the repository in your system and import the project in any IDE tool